mselerin/ngx-security/README.md

 > Of course, you can change the security state wherever you want !

-You can now use the differents directives.
+You can now use the differents directives and the guard.

+### Directives

 #### IsAuthenticated
 ```html